 Lack of arguing is due to a lack of engagement and this, my friend, is not a very nice word.

 Your views can be contradictory and that’s totally okay.
 It doesn’t mean you lack respect for each other.
 It means you are open to differences and this gives you better understanding and a broader horizon.

 Being able to listen to a different opinion and not losing your mind; instead countering it with a better argument raises both awareness and respect and that is how love blossoms.
 After all, love is not about how you feel for the other person but how you treat the significant other.

 Does your relationship have the right amount of respect?
 Read 25 Ways You Can Show Respect to Your Partner

 Fear and love can never stay together.
 Having arguments shows you’re not afraid of each other.
 You have the freedom to proffer your opinion and complacent partners are appreciated for a while but it’s the combative partner who makes the journey colorful.
 If your partner wants you to be complacent and not combative, chances are you’re with a narcissist.

 Having healthy arguments shows you’re strong people and have a healthy love for each other and can handle strong opinions.

 You can always learn from each other.
 Arguments are not really to decide who is right and who is wrong but to present things you know and analyze which is right.
-In this process the difference in knowledge provides an opportunity to learn from each other.
-Isn’t it amazing that you can learn something new every day from your partner?
-If your partner argues with you, you sir/madam have someone to teach something every day.
+In this process, the difference in knowledge provides an opportunity to learn from each other.